jraby/1brc/README.md

 Changing from fnv to xxh3 brought the time down from 1.39s to 1.30s on the ryzen.

+# Working with unsafe.Add in main loop

+When looking at the assembly of the main loop (`ParseWorker` func), I noticed there was quite a few conditional jump to the `panicslice` family of functions.
+So I went and changed all slice access to use `unsafe.Add` to remove those bound checks.

+Along the way I changed `ParseFixedPoint16Unsafe` to work with an `unsafe.Pointer` and a length, instead of going through a slice, and with the help of chatgpt, I implemented `indexBytePointerUnsafe8Bytes`, a function that works like `IndexByte`, but it iterates through its input 8 bytes at a time.

+Its signatures a bit funky: ` func indexBytePointerUnsafe8Bytes(bp unsafe.Pointer, length int, needle byte, broadcastedNeedle uint64) int`
+The pointer and the length are self explanatory, the needle is the byte the function will be looking for, and `broadcastedNeedle` is a `uint64` used for comparison.

+It is not calculated from `needle` because it would waste cycles at every call, and also because calculating it inside the function busts the compiler's inlining budget.
+So, to call it, `ParseWorker` has to pass in the required value (`0x3b3b3b3b3b3b3b3b` for `;` and `0x0a0a0a0a0a0a0a0a` for `\n`).

+With these changes, the time goes down from 1.30s to 1.19s on the ryzen.

+The only call that is not inlined is the call to `xxh3.hashAny`, which is a bit unfortunate as it might have brought the timing close to 1s.

 # faster bytes.Equal

 While experimenting with accessing multiple bytes at a time for comparison, I ended up writing `fastbyteequal` (see [internal/brc/station_find_test.go]) which compares 2 byte slices for equality 4 bytes at a time and doing the remainder one by one.